1970 Giro d'Italia

 The 1970 Giro d'Italia was the 53rd edition of the Giro, one of cycling's Grand Tours.
 The 3292 km race consisted of 20 stages, starting in San Pellegrino Terme on 18 May and finishing Bolzano on 7 June.
 There was one time trial stage and a single rest day.
 Eddy Merckx of the Faemino team won the overall general classification, his second victory.
 Italians Felice Gimondi (Salvarani) placed second, 3 min and 14 s slower than Merckx, and Martin Van Den Bossche (Molteni) was third, nearly five minutes behind Merckx.

 Teams

-A total of 13 teams were invited to participate in the 1970 Giro d'Italia.
-Each team sent a squad of ten riders, so the Giro began with a peloton of 130 cyclists.
-Out of the 130 riders that started this edition of the Giro d'Italia, a total of 97 riders made it to the finish in Bolzano.
+Thirteen teams were invited by the race organizers to participate in the 1970 edition of the Giro d'Italia.
+In total, 86 riders were from Italy, while the remaining 44 riders came from: Belgium (24), Spain (10), Switzerland (4), Germany (3), Sweden (2), and Denmark (1).
+Each team sent a squad of ten riders, which meant that the race started with a peloton of 130 cyclists.
+Of those starting, 48 were riding the Giro d'Italia for the first time.
+The average age of riders was 26.37 years, ranging from 21–year–old Wilmo Francioni (Ferretti) to 36–year–old Aldo Moser (G.B.C.).
+The team with the youngest average rider age was Magniflex (23), while the oldest was Scic (28).
+97 made it to the finish in Bolzano.

 The teams that took part in the race were: